Immigration to the Western world: Illegal immigration

 There has been an increase in anti-immigration sentiment in the West in relation to illegal immigration.
 In the United States, right-wing politicians have called for a border wall with Mexico, and in European politics, accusations have been made of a "Fortress Europe" mentality.

+Jewish immigration

+From these early diasporic centers in the eastern Mediterranean, Jewish communities gradually moved into southern Europe (Italy, Greece), then into Iberia under Roman and later Islamic rule, and into northern and central Europe, forming the Ashkenazi communities along the Rhine by the early Middle Ages.
+Over time, Jews faced expulsions from numerous European regions, often driven by a combination of religious intolerance, economic scapegoating, accusations such as blood libel, and political motives - both by the political class as well as the general population.

+In England, King Edward I issued the 1290 expulsion edict after years of escalating restrictions, blaming Jews for economic tensions tied to moneylending regulations; the entire community was forced to leave, with property confiscated and many expelled under armed escort - the last Jews were burned to death in York by its citizens.
+Local Christian populations—frequently encouraged by clerics or pressured during periods of famine, plague, or war — accused Jews of usury, ritual crimes, or disloyalty.
+In many towns, resentment grew as Jews were tied to royal financial systems (such as the Rothschilds), making them targets when rulers imposed heavy taxes or when economic downturns left borrowers unable to repay debts.
+Popular hostility manifested in street violence, destruction of property, forced conversions, and public agitation for expulsion.
+During crises such as the Black Death, communities across the German lands and Switzerland massacred or burned their Jewish neighbours following accusations of well-poisoning.
+In Nazi Germany, Jews were blamed for the economic condition in the 1930s.

 Muslim immigration

 American responses to Muslim immigration have been influenced by the September 11 attacks.
 Within Europe, there has been a concerted backlash to Muslim immigration.
 Some feel that Muslim Europeans do not fully embody Western values, while others have focused on publicizing various violent incidents perpetrated by Muslims.

 Some members of the Muslim diaspora have become more religious over time, either in response to hostility, or as a result of newer generations seeking a connection with their ancestral homeland and practices.

 In Europe, certain countries have banned elements of Muslim-associated culture, as is the case with France's burqa ban.

 Terrorism

 Attention has been called to the rise of "lone-wolf" Islamist terror in Europe, which is partially motivated by anger from some European-born Muslims against their former colonial masters, and how it differs from the relative success of North America in ameliorating native-born Islamic terrorism.